sovrin-foundation/old-sovrin/getting-started.md

 with reference to a known schema.

 ```
-faber > use
+faber> use Claim-Defs-Keyring

-Claim - Defs - Keyring
-faber > new
-claim
-definition
+faber> new claim definition
 name = "Transcript"
 version = "1.2"
 attributes = {